Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Introduction

-In organic conductors, Dirac electrons are also expected for \BETS \; [BETS = BETS-TSeF =bis(ethylenedithio)tetraselenafulvalene], since the almost constant resistivity has been observed at high temperatures.~\cite{Inokuchi1995} The gradual increase of resistivity at low temperatures in \BETS \; shows an insulating behavior but no symmetry breaking in contrast to the charge ordering of \ET.~\cite{Takahashi2006,Hiraki,Kitou2021}.
-Noting a spin-orbit interaction (SOI) in organic conductors,~\cite{Winter} an explicit TB model with SOI has been derived for \ET, where the transfer energies are complex and provides the Berry curvature of spin subbands.~\cite{Osada} As for \BETS, the band calculation based on the extended H\"uckel method,~\cite{Kondo2009} gives the Dirac point but the metallic state due to the over-tilted Dirac cone.
-Thus, the first-principles DFT calculation was performed to show the Dirac electron with a small gap $\sim 2$ meV due to the spin-orbit coupling (SOC) and an effective model with transfer energies was derived.~\cite{Tsumuraya_Suzumura} Because of the SOC-induced gap, spin Hall conductivity and anomalous spin conductivity under a magnetic field are theoretically expected. ~\cite{Ogata_Matsuura} Using such a TB model with transfer energies being complex and the electron-phonon (e-p) interaction, it was shown that the conductivity at high temperatures is almost constant due to the increase of the scattering by phonon.~\cite{Suzumura_Tsumuraya_2021} At low temperatures, the increase of resistivity was examined by introducing the on-site Coulomb interaction,~\cite{Kobayashi_2020} which is treated by Hartree approximation with the mean field resulting in a second order phase transition (at $T_c \sim$ 0.003 eV) to a state of a spin-ordered massive Dirac electron (SMD) with a gap.
-It is pointed out that such a gap competes with that induced by SOI.
-It is of interest to verify experimentally such a magnetic ordered state.~\cite{Fujiyama} Further, using {\it ab initio} and 2D extended Hubbard model treated within Hartree-Fock approximation,~\cite{Kobayashi_2022} the metal-insulator crossover at $\sim$ 50 K followed by the ordered states of a quantum spin Hall insulator was shown, where the SOI enhances the resistivity at low temperatures.
+In organic conductors, Dirac electrons are also expected for \BETS \; [BETS = BEDT-TSeF =bis(ethylenedithio)tetraselenafulvalene] since the almost constant resistivity has been observed at high temperatures~\cite{Inokuchi1995}.
+The gradual increase in resistivity at low temperatures in \BETS \; shows an insulating behavior but no symmetry breaking, in contrast to the charge ordering of \ET.~\cite{Takahashi2006,Hiraki,Kitou2021}.
+Taking account of the spin-orbit interaction (SOI) in organic conductors~\cite{Winter}, an explicit TB model with SOI was derived for \ET, whose transfer energies are complex and provides the Berry curvature of spin subbands~\cite{Osada}.
+As for \BETS, the band calculation based on the extended H\"uckel method~\cite{Kondo2009} gives the Dirac point but the metallic state is due to the over-tilted Dirac cone.
+Thus, a first-principles DFT calculation was performed to show the Dirac electron with a small gap $\sim 2$meV due to the spin-orbit coupling (SOC) and an effective model with transfer energies was derived~\cite{Tsumuraya_Suzumura}.
+Because of the SOC-induced gap, spin Hall conductivity and anomalous spin conductivity under magnetic field are theoretically expected~\cite{Ogata_Matsuura}.
+With such a TB model with complex transfer energies and the e-p interaction, it was shown that the conductivity at high temperatures is almost constant due to the increase in the scattering by the phonon~\cite{Suzumura_Tsumuraya_2021}.
+At low temperatures, the increase in resistivity was examined by introducing the on-site Coulomb interaction~\cite{Kobayashi_2020}, which is treated with Hartree's approximation with the mean field resulting in a second-order phase transition (at $T_c \sim$ 0.003 eV) to a state with a spin-ordered massive Dirac electron with a gap.
+It was pointed out that such a gap competes with that induced by SOI.
+It is of interest to verify experimentally such a magnetic ordered state~\cite{Fujiyama}.
+Further, with an {\it ab initio} and two-dimensional extended Hubbard model treated within the Hartree-Fock approximation~\cite{Kobayashi_2022}, the metal-insulator crossover at $\sim$ 50 K, followed by the ordered states of a quantum spin Hall insulator, was shown, where the SOI enhances the resistivity at low temperatures.